edunuzzi/go-bip44/README.md

 ## Can I trust this code?
 > Do not trust.
 Verify.

-We recommend every user of this library audit and verify any underlying code for its validity and suitability.
+Since this lib is in its early days, we recommend every user of this library audit and verify any underlying code for its validity and suitability.
+You can do so by using [this tool](https://iancoleman.io/bip39/).

 ## Installation
 ```bash